truongdam/truongdam.github.io/about/index.md

 ### Java developer
 I started learning Java in 2016 at a Bach Khoa University.
 It was a first love sensation.
 After that I have been studying and trying to use Java as a powered, scalable and productive solution.
-As a result from this love I took certifications below:

-- 2013 – Junior Student - Bach Khoa University
-- 20018 – Graduate at Bach Khoa University

 ### The early days

-Content
+ I come from a countryside, where has sunny, wind, beautiful beach...
+In 2013, I moved to Ho Chi Minh to study and work at Bach Khoa University.
+Then, I took certifications:

+- 2018 – Bachelor of Engineering Computer Science - Bach Khoa University

 ### The enterprise days
 From 2017 to 2018 I worked at Elcom VietNam as Software Developer and participated on eHotel Project (a IPTV system related to hotel, restaurant, resort service).